-A Shopping Bag is Not an Evacuation Kit
+A Shopping Bag Is Not an Evacuation Kit

 Are you leaving your front line workers without proper resources?